-- The volume of traffic in the County has continued to increase, up nearly 19% in the nine years to 2019.
-With a pattern of relatively long travel to work distances, high levels of car ownership and reliance on the private car. - Poor access to community facilities and declining local service provision is a particular issue for rural communities.
+- The volume of traffic in the County increased steadily up to 2019, however, in common with Wales as a whole there was a noticeable decline during the covid-19 pandemic.
+Whilst levels have gone up again since then they are still at a lower level than previously.
+However, volumes of traffic in Monmouthshire are still 6.5% higher than in 2012, this compares to 2.0% across the South East Wales region Wales as a whole.
+Monmouthshire also has a pattern of relatively long travel to work distances, high levels of car ownership and reliance on the private car. - Poor access to community facilities and declining local service provision is a particular issue for rural communities.
 Achieving sustainable accessibility requires that whilst the majority of retail and other service provision takes place in existing centres local service provision in the smaller settlements is also supported.
 Where it is necessary to travel to existing centres to access higher order services there is a need to ensure that there is a sustainable transport system that connects these centres to their rural hinterlands.